 The progress of all students is tracked throughout the school through Pupil Progress Review meetings which occur every half term.
-Student progress is monitored by classroom teachers, year group leaders, subject specialist and the SENCO and feedback is then provided to the Senior Leadership Team.
+Student progress is monitored by classroom teachers, year group leaders, department leaders, subject specialists and the SENCO.
+Feedback on progress is provided regulalry to the Senior Leadership Team.